JonQuxBurton/MobileMicroservicesSample/README.md

 #### 1. Create a Customer
 Inputs:
-* POST Customer to the Mobile Orderer Web Service
+* POST Customer to the Mobiles Web Service

 Outputs:
 * Updates Mobiles database